Autocolca/documentation/content/applications/finance/fiscal_localizations/belgium.rst

 .. note::
    As an accounting firm, you must manage your clients on separate databases and configure them individually to avoid mixing up their data.
+The connection must be made by the accounting firm which has valid CodaBox Connect credentials.

 Configuration
 ~~~~~~~~~~~~~